 4. Water Around the Base of the Tank

 As the water heats up in your hot water tank, it causes the tank’s metal to heat up and expand.
 This can lead to the metal developing small fractures or cracks.
 These will eventually lead to water leaking out of the tank and collecting around its base.
 This means it’s time for a new tank unless the water is coming from the tank’s pipes or connections.
 Check to see if this is the case.
 If so, you may be able to salvage the tank but you will still need a licensed plumber to fix the leaking pipe issue.

 Conventional water heaters, gas or electric, continuously heat the water in your tank so that it’s ready to use at any time.
 The extra energy necessary to heat the water can be considered less than efficient and even wasteful by some standards though.
 The advantage is that your home has hot water available at any time, and plenty of it, so your family won’t run out of hot water.
 Installation for a conventional water heater is also less compared to a tankless system.

 Tankless Water Heater

-have a smaller footprint than conventional units and can be mounted on an interior or exterior wall.
-They are also more energy efficient than conventional water heaters and last longer, up to 50%.
-When the time comes to choose between a conventional and tankless, carefully weigh these benefits against the initial higher cost for both the system and installation, along with the fact that tankless water heaters do not produce as much hot water at any given time compared to conventional units since tankless units heat water on demand, unlike conventional hot water heaters that hold 20 to 80 gallons of heated water on reserve at all times.
+Tankless water heaters have a smaller footprint than conventional units and can be mounted on an interior or exterior wall.
+They are also more energy-efficient than conventional water heaters and last longer, up to 50 percent.
+When the time comes to choose between a conventional and tankless water, carefully weigh these benefits against the initial higher cost for both the system and installation.
+Also, consider that tankless water heaters do not produce as much hot water at any given time compared to conventional units.
+Tankless units heat water on demand, unlike conventional hot water heaters, which hold 20 to 80 gallons of heated water on reserve at all times.